|

 Ready to use JAR archives:

-Including transit routines, swisseph and Moshier calculation routines, but without JPL calculation method.
+Including transit routines, JPL, swisseph, and Moshier calculation routines.

 To be used with JavaME.
 Requires CLDC 1.1 or newer.